DavidPerelman/nextjs-blog/posts/getting-started-with-nextjs.md

 ---
-title: 'Getting Started With NextJS'
+title: 'Getting Started with NextJS'
 date: '2023-03-17'
 image: getting-started-nextjs.png
- excerpt:
-      NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
+excerpt: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
 isFeatured: true
 ---